-Emergency Dentistry – Geneva, OH
+Emergency Dentist — Geneva, OH

-Urgent Dental Care is Just a Call Away
+Urgent Dental Care Is Just a Call Away

 - Same-Day Appointments Available

-Common Dental Emergencies
+The Most Common Dental Emergencies

 Having an emergency dentist on speed-dial is great, but what should you do in the meantime before you’re able to reach our dental office?
 On the phone, our team will give you plenty of first-aid tips to help you take control of the situation and minimize any pain.
-Below, you’ll find a few more tips on how to handle some of the most common dental emergencies:
+Below, you’ll find a few more tips on how to handle some of the most common dental emergencies.

-Preventing Dental Emergencies
+How to Prevent Dental Emergencies

 Thankfully, preventing most dental emergencies is relatively simple.
 Just make sure you and your family remember to: